ejee21/rez.red/index.md

 </div>

 # whoami

-# whoami

-Elijah — an offensive security professional specializing in red team operations and adversary emulation.
-Work centers on identifying and exploiting weaknesses in networks, applications, and people, then translating those findings into actionable defensive improvements.
+Elijah; offensive security professional specializing in red team operations.
+Focused on identifying and exploiting weaknesses in networks, applications, and people to improve security posture.

 A recent college graduate with hands-on experience in penetration testing, network exploitation, web application testing, and social engineering.
 Current studies focus on Python development, exploit development, and internal network penetration testing.

 Skilled in Active Directory exploitation, privilege escalation, phishing, defensive evasion, and building custom tooling for reconnaissance and enumeration.
 Regularly competes in Capture the Flag competitions, with an emphasis on realistic attack paths and post-exploitation scenarios.

 Currently preparing for the OSCP and CPTS certifications to further strengthen capabilities in advanced offensive security operations.